zero-meta/EasyClangComplete/docs/support.md

 <a href="https://github.com/niosus/EasyClangComplete/graphs/contributors"><img src="https://opencollective.com/EasyClangComplete/contributors.svg?width=890&button=false" /></a><a href="https://opencollective.com/EasyClangComplete#backers" target="_blank"><img src="https://opencollective.com/EasyClangComplete/backers.svg?width=890"></a>

 ## Become a sponsor!
 Are you using this plugin at work company?
-Fight your manager to support the development of this plugin!
-It will make you so much productive and your company avatar will appear below!
-Imagine how good you will feel afterwards! :smile:
+Fight your manager to support the development of this plugin as it will totally make you so much more productive!
+Plus your company avatar will appear below this message and they can boast that they support Open Source!
+Imagine how good you and your company will feel afterwards! :smile:

 <a href="https://opencollective.com/EasyClangComplete/sponsor/0/website" target="_blank"><img src="https://opencollective.com/EasyClangComplete/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/EasyClangComplete/sponsor/1/website" target="_blank"><img src="https://opencollective.com/EasyClangComplete/sponsor/1/avatar.svg"></a>